Parthyapps/JAVA_Most_Important_Question_Answers/README.md

     Performance: Faster comparison due to reference equality (==).

 # Thread
-A thread is the smallest unit or part of execution in a program.
-It allows you to perform multiple tasks concurrently.
-Java provides support for multithreading to allow concurrent execution of two or more threads.
+- A thread in Java is a lightweight process that allows concurrent execution of tasks.
+Java supports multithreading to improve performance and responsiveness.
+- Android uses threads to perform background tasks without blocking the main UI thread.
+If a task takes too long on the main thread, the app can become unresponsive and throw an ANR (Application Not Responding) error.

         Used for tasks like downloading data, processing images, or handling background tasks.
         Avoid direct thread creation for UI updates; use Handler, AsyncTask (deprecated), Coroutines, or Executors.

-    public class MyThread extends Thread {
+        Thread {
-    @Override
-    public void run() {
-        System.out.println("Thread is running");
+            val data = fetchData()  // Some long-running task runOnUiThread {
+                textView.text = data // ✅ Updating UI safely
             }

-    public static void main(String[] args) {
-        MyThread thread = new MyThread();
-        thread.start(); // Starts the thread
-    }
-    }
+        }.start()

 # Thread Pool
 A thread pool is a collection of pre-initialized threads that can be reused to execute multiple tasks.
 It avoids the overhead of creating and destroying threads repeatedly.